carti6ix/polaris/README.md

 ### Executing

-* Join the discord discord.gg/polarishub and
+* Join the discord discord.gg/polarishub and execute the script in #scripts
-* Any modifications needed to be made to files/folders

-### Executing program

-* How to run the program
-* Step-by-step bullets
+* For any support ask for help in the discord
 ```
-code blocks for commands
+discord.gg/polarishub
 ```

 ## Help

-Any advise for common problems or issues.
+Ask any help in the discord server
 ```
-command to run if program contains helper info
+discord.gg/polarishub
 ```

 ## Authors

-Contributors names and contact info
+Contributors names

 carti6ix
 discord.gg/polarishub